eik-lib/website/docs/overview.md

 Lets say we have a site where the front page (`site.com`) is one application.
 Then we have a web shop, a second application, on `site.com/shop` and finally there is a third application handling checkout on `site.com/checkout`.
 A user will normally arrive at the front page, move to browsing the shop and then finish at the checkout.

 Let's also say that all of these applications are using [lit-html](https://lit-html.polymer-project.org/) for templating in the browser.
 We then have different applications depending on the same library that we want to be developed and deployed to production autonomously.
-Problems can arise when some of these application start to depend on different versions of the same library.
+Problems can arise when some of these applications start to depend on different versions of the same library.

 ![Non-optimised loading of assets](/img/overview_page_to_page_diff_versions.min.svg)